Mkoek213/TrafficSimulation/README.md

 - **Centerlines**: Single lines marking the path vehicles follow
 - **Spawn Points**: Marked on lanes where vehicles should spawn (at first point)
 - **Lane Connections**: Transition paths between lanes for lane-changing or merging
+- **Traffic Lights**: Control points that can be placed on any lane
+  - Stored with position, state (red/green/yellow), and cycle time
+  - Visual indicators show current state in the UI

 ### Coordinate System